 Philadelphia, PA - More and more people today are trying to eat a healthy diet, but often they don't know where to begin.
 Eating healthy can be as simple as incorporating real foods – those that are as close to their native forms as possible – into everyday meals.
 That begins with choosing nutrient-rich ingredients, simple ones, each serving a precise purpose, and sourced from trusted farmers and suppliers.

 Not only can you apply these standards to the foods you eat, but they can also be shared with the entire family, including your dog.
-For both humans and pets, healthy eating is all about being mindful of what you eat to satisfy your nutritional needs, and the ingredients that are good for you – and good for your pooch – might not be as different as you think.
+For both humans and pets, healthy eating is all about being mindful of what you eat to satisfy your nutritional needs, and the ingredients that are good for you – and suitable for your pooch – might not be as different as you think.

 2. Stock Up on Healthy Carbohydrates – Adding healthy carbohydrates sources, like lentils and whole-grain brown rice, that also provide fiber in your meals helps nourish a healthy digestive system for proper nutrient absorption.
-When it comes to your pup, these fiber sources can help pets feel full, which may aid in weight management.
+When it comes to your pup, these fiber sources can help pets feel full, which may aid weight management.
 Specially crafted, grain-free dry dog foods are also offered by the NUTRO™ brand, providing nutritious fiber sources without the grains.

 3. Don't Forget Your Vegetables – Starchy vegetables, such as sweet potatoes and peas, can give you a natural energy source and help keep you moving.
 Dogs need this energy to stay active and energized all day long, which can help promote a healthy weight.
 Sweet potatoes are also great-tasting and rich in vitamins and minerals.